cxxyao2/frontend-attacks/README.md

-# frontend-attacks
+# front-end attacks and prevetions
-> As a front-end developer,  we always try to minimize the risks of compromising the security of  our front-end applications.
+As front-end developers,  we always try to minimize the risks of compromising the security of  our front-end applications.
 Doing is the best kind of thinking.
-Know the most common front-end attacks and prevent them.
+Know the most common front-end attacks and then prevent them.

+* * *

 ## XSS
 > cross-site scripting

 1. Refected XSS
-where the malicious script comes from the current HTTP request.
+> where the malicious script comes from the current HTTP request.

 2. Stored XSS
-where the malicious script comes from the website's database.
+> where the malicious script comes from the website's database.

 3. DOM-based XSS
-where the vulnerability exists in client-side code rather than server-side code.
+> where the vulnerability exists in client-side code rather than server-side code.

 ## CSRF
 > Cross-site request forgery.

+* * *

 ## Web Application Security Scanners
 1. Arachni